AndreSlavescu/Team-Pluto-CS446-Project/docs/team-contract.md

 - Brandon is our team lead
 - Ibrahim is our frontend lead
-- Anay is our database design and maintance lead
+- Anay is our database design and maintenance lead
 - Andre is our devops and AI stack lead
 - Ali is our backend lead
 - Ishan is our __XXX__ lead